Off Campus Access

 Following the upgrade, any users that are still on version 3 of AnyConnect will be unable to connect the the VPN Service.
 For information on how to update to the latest version, please visit http://www.lboro.ac.uk/services/it/student/vpn/vpn/

 For Windows PC, launch the AnyConnect client and click the information icon:

 For Mac users, launch the AnyConnect client and from the top bar menu click on " Cisco AnyConnect Secure Mobility client" and select "About Cisco AnnyConnect" from the drop-down menu:

 To upgrade to the new version of the AnyConnect client v4.6, your iPad will need to be running on iOS version 10.
 If you are unable to update to this iOS version, you can continue to access the legacy v4.0 AnyConnect client.

 Where can I find help and assistance while off-campus?

 You can contact IT.Services@lboro.ac.uk or telephone 01509 222333 for help and assistance - Monday to Friday 8:30am - 5:00pm

 What IT systems can I access from home or off-campus location?

 You can access many University systems from off campus, providing you have an active internet connection.
 You can access the Intranet, e-mail, Individual and Department's shared File Store using Web File Access.
-You can also use the Cisco AnyConnect VPN Client (or the Remote Working Portal) to access many University systems as you would if you were at your desk on campus.
+You can also use the Cisco AnyConnect VPN Client to access many University systems as you would if you were at your desk on campus.
 This client is installed on all IT Services Managed Windows Service laptop computers and is available as an optional application on other Windows Managed Service desktop computers.
 Users of other (not Managed) Windows computers, or Mac OS X, or Linux, or various mobile devices can install the Cisco AnyConnect VPN Client.

 Can I access journals from off-campus?